 Spain, one of the warmest countries in Europe:

-Nevertheless, variety is the main characteristic of the climate here, due to Spain’s immense geographical diversity.
+However, the main characteristic of Spanish climate is its variety, due in part to Spain's geographical diversity.

-However, in the higher parts of the country, the climate is harsher and it is common to see snow from the beginning of winter to the end of spring.
-This is the case of the Pyrenees, the mountains of Sierra Nevada, the Central and Iberian ranges, and the Cantabrian Mountains, amongst others.Up
+In the higher areas of the country, the climate gets rougher, and snow is frequent from the beginning of winter to the end of spring.
+Such is the case in the Pyrenees, Sierra Nevada, the Central Mountains, the Iberian Mountains, the Cantabrian Mountains, etc.

 In Spain, people dress differently according to the season, the place they are going to, and the circumstances.
 In the coast, because of the mild climate, it is usually not necessary to pack warm clothes; while in the interior, you should dress according to the season.
 In the interior of Spain, temperatures vary greatly from one season to the next, with very cold winters, and really hot summers.
 Spanish people don't dress up too much to go out, although of course, it depends on where you are going.Up